Edwina Rogers

 Edwina Clifton Rogers (born May 27, 1964) has served in public policy positions in the US Senate, White House, private, and international sectors for over twenty years.
 She has worked for two presidents and four senators, and founded or directed lobbying firms for public health issues.
 From 2012 to 2014, she was the executive director of the Secular Coalition for America.
+She is currently President of the Secular Policy Institute and CEO of the Global Healthspan Policy Institute, a 501c3 nonprofit think tank working to support research and development of new treatments to address the underlying causes of diseases of aging.

 Background and Education

 Edwina Rogers grew up in rural Alabama when it was primarily a Southern Democratic state.
 She attended the University of Alabama on scholarship and received her BS in Corporate Finance, then went on to law school at The Catholic University of America (CUA), earning her J.D. while working several jobs.
 Rogers was a Fellow at the Kennedy School at Harvard during 1996.

 In 1989, she married Ed Rogers, a protege of political strategist Lee Atwater who served in two administrations and founded a lobbying firm with former Mississippi governor Haley Barbour.
 The couple lived in an 18,000-square-foot mansion in McLean.
 The couple divorced in 2012.
 In 2016 she married American psychologist Greg Neimeyer.